 Heads up!
 A few people tend to have nightmares after their hypnotherapy sessions.
 Make sure you are informed about the risks before getting into any hypnosis program.

-Not a lot of studies have been performed to study the association between eye color and emotions or hypnosis.
+Not a lot of studies have been performed to investigate the association between eye color and emotions or hypnosis.
 This is because it is extremely difficult to collect and analyze such data.

-Certain colors in your makeup can enhance your eye color.
-Choosing the right color of eye shadow for your eye color can be challenging.
-Just listen to Wayne, he knows a lot about makeup and how you can use it to enhance your eye color.
+Certain colors in makeup can enhance your eye color.
+Choosing the right eye shadow for your eye color can be challenging.
+Just listen to Wayne, he knows a lot about makeup and how you can use it to make your eyes pop.
 He has lots of example for a variety of eye colors.

 4. Color Contacts

 This is the most practical way of changing your eye color.
 Color contacts have been around for a long time.
 The results you get from color contacts are instantaneous and amazing.
 You just need to put them in when you need them and take them out when you don’t need them anymore.

 An extra price to pay for such amazing results is the discomfort that comes with wearing and removing contact lenses.
 To be on the safe side, do not borrow contacts or use them without discussing it first with your doctor.

 Poll: Have you ever applied any kind of technique to change your eye color?

 We all have to recognize that not a lot of what we see in magazines is real.
 In fact, some of it can be harmful.
 Don’t get too carried away and become more susceptible to any of the infinite ways that the media uses to control how we view ourselves.